faithoflifedev/easy_onvif_workspace/tool/README.md

 * PTZ:
   * not supported

+## New for version 3.0.0-dev.0
+Bug fixes for a number of small bugs that got introduced through adding some experimental features in some of the previous releases.
+The main issues identified and resolved where in the areas of Authentication [Issue #58](https://github.com/faithoflifedev/easy_onvif/issues/58), PTZ [Issue #54](https://github.com/faithoflifedev/easy_onvif/issues/54) and the Media2 module (no issue reported).
+In addition all currently supported SOAP requests now have unit tests to confirm that the package continues to create the requests properly as the code evolves.
+Finally, there have been extensive code revisions to help with the long term maintenance of the package.
+As part of this a number of method signatures have changed as well as some of the objects in the object model have been renamed.
+For the most part these changes are in the lower level interfaces within the package and should not affect too many users.

 ## New for version 2.2.x
 A new `cli` command has been added that will hopefully ease in debugging issues with this library when it comes to the vast variety of Onvif devices that are out in the wild.
 Once the `cli` utility has been installed and authorized per the [quick start instructions](https://github.com/faithoflifedev/easy_onvif/blob/main/bin/README.md#quick-start), the command `onvif debug` will create a debug folder with a `debug.txt` and `debug.zip` that can be added to an [issue](https://github.com/faithoflifedev/easy_onvif/issues) to help to debug and resolve that issue.